FINTLabs/www-fintlabs/technical.md

 All other types are used to construct the main classes, either by abstraction of common fields, or to represent fields in the classes.

-### Identity
+#### Identity

 Main classes have identity, and can be referred to using an identifier value.
 This is represented by attributes of the type `Identifikator`.
 All main classes have at least one attribute of this type, but it's perfectly legal to have more than one identifying attribute.

 If the class has multiple identifying attributes, any of the identifying attributes can be used to reference it, and the FINT API exposes endpoints to refer to the class by all of the identifying attributes.

 For instance, `Personalressurs` can be identified by both `ansattnummer`, `brukernavn` and `systemId`.

-### Relations
+#### Relations

 Relations can be added to main classes, either directly or in an abstract base class.
-In addition, attributes of the class can be comples datatypes, which also can have relations.
+In addition, attributes of the class can be complex datatypes, which also can have relations.

-The name of the relation represents the relationship from the source to the target, and is often the name as the class of the target.
+The name of the relation represents the relationship from the source to the target, and has often the same name as the class of the target.

-Relations can be optional or mandatory, single-valued or multi-value.
+Relations can be optional or mandatory, single-value or multi-value.
 In any case, they are always represented in the same form.

 All relations are in the `_links` attribute on the class it links from.
 Remember, this can be an inner complex datatype.